TrevTheDev/monorepo/packages/dilav/README.md

 ### `.deepPartial`

-`.partial` marks items one level down `optional`. `.deepPartial` does it for all included objects and arrays.
+`.partial` marks items one level down `optional`. and `.deepPartial` does it for all included objects and arrays.

 ```typescript
 const foo = v.object({